bizmate/bash-essentials/docs/DARKNET_DETECT_AND_TRASH.md

 It will create log files for the images and videos scanned so it will not scan them again a second time.

 ### Notes
+- *Notice* : you can remove the redundant log files after the script finished by running `removeRedundantLogFiles.sh`
 - https://github.com/AlexeyAB/darknet
 - https://github.com/daisukekobayashi/darknet-docker